NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRH (Client-Side Request Hijacking).md

 ## Mitigation

-- These types of request hijacking attacks could be mitigated by constraining request APIs with opt-in security policies, e.g., using the [[CSP (Content Security Policy)]] connect-src directive
+- These types of request hijacking attacks could be mitigated by constraining request APIs with security policies.
+For example, using the [[CSP (Content Security Policy)]] `connect-src` directive

 ---
 #### References